MAGALA-RICHARD/apsimNGpy-documentations/doc/edit_by_path.rst

-edit cultivar when already sowed
+edit cultivar when not yet sowed. this is accomplished by providing the fullpath to the manager script sowing the cultivar

 .. code-block:: python
     def test_edited_cultivar_added_to_replacements(self):